 On January 11, 2005, a licensee noted that the existing Containment Building CEDM Cooling Fan Dampers indication circuits (120 VAC), which feeds through electrical penetrations, did not have a secondary fuse.
 Additionally, they found its feeder breaker was not included in their testing program for penetration breakers.
 Subsequently, on January 25, 2005, while performing follow-up activities for the above-mentioned issues, the licensee identified additional 120 VAC

-circuits with similar deficiencies as noted above, as well finding additional deficiencies with two 480 V circuits that provide power for the controls associated with the outlet of the Safety Injection Tank.
+circuits with similar deficiencies as noted above, as well as finding additional deficiencies with two 480 V circuits that provide power for the controls associated with the outlet of the Safety Injection Tank.
 Specifically, the backup protective devices for the two 480V circuits were miss-sized for the feed-through conductors.

 Documentation was reviewed for circuits associated with the problem, with a focus on those circuits which are most likely to be at risk of being deficient.
 In this review, the licensee ensured that the circuits to the interrupting devices were sized properly for the current that they carry.
 Additionally, the specific circuit breakers have been added to the licensee’s Penetration Breaker Surveillance Testing Procedure.